-- The nominated safeguarding governor is: Mr Peter Johnson.
-He is responsible for safeguarding and to champion good practice; to liaise with the Headteacher and to provide information and reports to the governing body. - 2.
-The lead Designated Safeguarding Lead is Ms Ama Thandi who is a member of the Senior Leadership Team.
-Deputy DSLs are Selina Dempsey and Anna Allen. - 3.
-The Headteacher Tom Beveridge and the Assistant Headteacher (Tim Stent: staffing) leads on safer recruitment work. - 4.
+- There is a nominated safeguarding Trustee is Mrs Suha Ahmad.
+She is responsible for safeguarding and to champion good practice; to liaise with the Headteacher and to provide information and reports to the Trust Board. - 2.
+The lead Designated Safeguarding Lead is Ama Thandi who is a member of the Senior Leadership Team.
+Deputy DSL are Emma Jones and Tim Stent. - 3.
+The Headteacher Tom Beveridge and Deputy Headteacher (Tim Stent) lead on safer recruitment work. - 4.
 The case manager for dealing with allegations/concerns raised of abuse made against school staff members is the headteacher, and should be contacted directly and immediately in the event of a concern.
-The managing allegations against employees policy details the full procedures. - 5.
-The case manager for dealing with allegations/concerns raised against the Headteacher is Mrs Annette Scott the chair of governors, who should be contacted directly and immediately in the event of a concern.
-The chair of governors can be contacted using her school email address, which can be found via the school's email directory. - 6.
+The managing allegations against employees' policy details the full procedures. - 5.
+The case manager for dealing with allegations/concerns raised against the Headteacher is Mr David Evans the Chair of Trustees, who should be contacted directly and immediately in the event of a concern.
+The Chair of Trustees can be contacted using the school email address, which can be found via the school's email directory. - 6.
 The designated teacher for Looked After Children and Previously Looked After Children is Ms Selina Dempsey who will liaise with the DSL as appropriate. - 7.
-The Personal, Social and Health Education lead is Ms Kate Read - 8.
-The Medicines in school lead is Mrs Clare Massey.
-The Principal First Aid lead is Mrs Clare Massey. - 9.
-The E-safety leads are Mr Tim Beveridge, Ms Ama Thandi, Mrs Karen Fisher and Mr John Howlett. - 10.
+The Personal, Social and Health Education lead is Mr Steve Aylin. - 8.
+The Medicines in school lead is Ms Dipti Mistry.
+The Principal First Aid lead is Ms Dipti Mistry. - 9.
+The E-safety leads are Mr Tom Beveridge, Ms Ama Thandi, Mrs Karen Fisher and Mr John Howlett. - 10.
 The Preventing radicalisation (SPOC) lead is Ms Ama Thandi. - 11.
-The Behaviour and anti-bullying leads are Ms Ama Thandi and Ms Emma Jones. - 12.
+The Behaviour and anti-bullying leads are Mr Tim Stent and Ms Emma Jones. - 12.
 The Health and Safety leads are Mr Tom Coggan and Mr Tom Beveridge.
 The Educational Visits lead is Mr Jamie Scott. - 13.
-The Attendance lead is Mrs Chloe Barratt - 14.
-Our local police community support officer (PCSO) is Roland Tabb and Mrs Nicola Donaghy our School Liaison Officer (SLO) who can be contacted on 101.
+The Attendance lead is Mr Michael Wade. - 14.
+Our local police community support officer (PCSO) is Rob Moreton and PC Naiyer Khan is our School Liaison Officer (SLO) who can be contacted on 101 ext.
+8913044.
 In the event of an emergency, please dial 999 immediately. - 15.
 The Designated Safeguarding Lead for Child Protection (DSL): - Ama Thandi is the Designated Safeguarding Lead for Child Protection and is a member of the Senior Leadership Team.
-(See Appendix 2: The role of the DSL, SPOC & Deputy DSL) - The school has identified Selina Dempsey and Anna Allen as the Deputy Designated Safeguarding Leads for Child Protection and Ama Thandi is the SPOC lead.
+(See Appendix 2: The role of the DSL, SPOC & Deputy DSL) - The school has identified Tim Stent and Emma Jones as the Deputy Designated Safeguarding Lead for Child Protection and Ama Thandi is the SPOC lead.